ErpNetDocs/tech/advanced/calculated-attributes/examples/get-atp.md

 - 60: Filter the the records for which EXP:110 and EXP:70 are True
 - 70: Filter the the records for which EXP:140 and EXP:170 are True
 - 80: Return True if the ProductId of the AvailableToPromise record is equal to EXP:90
-- 90: Get EXP:100 from the repository of EXP:10 i.e. of the current Shipment Order Line
+- 90: Get EXP:100 from the repository of EXP:10 i.e. of the current shipment order line
 - 100: Get the ProductId of the ParentSalesOrderLine
 - 110: Return True if the StoreId of the AvailableToPromise record is equal to EXP:120
-- 120: Get EXP:130 from the repository of EXP:10 i.e. of the current Shipment Order Line
+- 120: Get EXP:130 from the repository of EXP:10 i.e. of the current shipment order line
 - 130: Get the LineStoreId of ParentSalesOrderLine
 - 140: Return True if the EnterpriseCompanyId of the AvailableToPromise record is equal to EXP:150
-- 150: Get EXP:160 from the repository of EXP:10 i.e. of the current Shipment Order Line
+- 150: Get EXP:160 from the repository of EXP:10 i.e. of the current shipment order line
 - 160: Get the EnterpriseCompanyId of the ShipmentOrder
 - 170: Return True if the FromDate of the AvailableToPromise record lower or equal to EXP:180
-- 180: Get EXP:160 from the repository of EXP:10 i.e. of the current Shipment Order Line
+- 180: Get EXP:160 from the repository of EXP:10 i.e. of the current shipment order line
 - 160: Get the RequiredDeliveryDate of the ShipmentOrder